dtabell/RPN/ReadMe.txt

 remaining arguments to cpanm.
 The -l ~/perl5 argument tells cpanm where to install Perl modules, and the remaining argument is the module to install.
 App::cpanminus is a package that installs cpanm.
+Here, and in what follows, replace ~/perl5 with, say, ~/apps/perl5, or whatever other name you wish to use for the directory in which to store your local perl modules.

   export PATH=~/perl5/bin:$PATH